itch.io's HTML basement

 Notes

-You can use <div> elements to group together sets of terms and descriptions inside the list (but you only need to do this in specific situations, since terms and descriptions are already technically linked).
-There's a section on the <dl> page of the MDN that explains this here.
+elements to group together sets of terms and descriptions inside the list (but you only need to do this in specific situations, since terms and descriptions are already technically linked).
+There's an explanation on the<dl>

 Niche elements